ChrisLaRocque/astrofolio/src/content/projects/tailwind-color-picker.md

 ## What is this

-I set up a little UI in Astro for using a color picker to get the closest Tailwind color class name.
-Initially I was just looking for a way to get a Tailwind class name from a hex code, but eventually putting together a UI for the color picker felt like the best way to illustrate everything.
+A general guide on taking a hex code and getting an equivalent Tailwind color class.
+Initially this project came to mind when checking out [Sanity's image palette information](https://www.sanity.io/docs/image-metadata#5bb0c7e96f42) which provides hex codes for varying complimenting and contrasting colors for a given image.
+I thought it would be cool to extend that information with Tailwind classes but that's for another day!

 ### Try it out

+I set up a little UI in Astro for using a color picker to get the closest Tailwind color class name, and I'll detail how I built it in this post.

 You can see this color picker in action [here.](/tailwind-color-picker)